-The Bank relies on approximately 420 IT applications to support its range of retail and business financial products, customer services and the related business and operational support functions.
-These applications are hosted on IT infrastructure located in two strategic IBM data centres and five legacy data centres managed on behalf of the Bank by IBM.
+The Bank relies on approximately 450 IT applications to support its range of retail and business financial products, customer services and the related business and operational support functions.
+These applications are hosted on IT infrastructure located in four strategic IBM data centres and five legacy data centres managed on behalf of the Bank by Co-operative Group.

 The Bank's core systems consist of proprietary customer, account and payment solutions based on an IBM mainframe platform for heritage Co-operative Bank products, and IBM hosted mid-tier platforms for heritage Britannia products.
-This forms the basis of the Bank's IT architecture to which key vendor-supplied banking product and service platforms (for example, from IBM - see "Material Contracts") are connected to deliver regulatory-compliant banking functionality.
+This forms the basis of the Bank's IT architecture to which key vendor-supplied banking product and service platforms (for example, from Sopra Steria - see "Material Contracts") are connected to deliver regulatory-compliant banking functionality.